 Alongside the defence industry, the company now works with the aerospace and oil and gas sectors.
 Exception designs prototypes, printed circuit boards and assemblies for mission-critical applications in these demanding industries.
 By their very nature, Exception’s products have to withstand strenuous situations.

 Today, Exception has a multi-million-pound turnover and an international client base.
-Critical to its success is a strong culture of research and development (R&D) to stay ahead of competitors and meet evolving client demand.
+Critical to its success is a strong culture of R&D that allows them to stay ahead of competitors and meet evolving client demand.

 The company was aware of the government’s R&D tax incentives.
 Indeed, Exception had made use of R&D tax credits before, but it was underwhelmed by the company it initially used to facilitate the claim.